ReactiveSets/toubkal/README.md

 attribute_to_value()      | Replace value with the value of an attribute value_to_attribute()      | Sets value as an attribute and add other default attributes

 ### Version 0.1.0 - April 8th 2013:

 #### Features:

+- Push dataflow model with lazy evaluation of stateless pipelets
 - Core Database engine with order / aggregates / join / union, and much more
 - Automated tests
 - Dataflows between clients and server using socket.io